see-02/CybersecurityProjects/README.md

-These projects were part of the numerical data types unit.
+These projects were done as part of HyperionDev's cybersecurity bootcamp

-We learned about
-- numerical data types in Python
-- arithmetic operations
-- mathemtatical functions